 Starting February 16, 2020, I became an employee of the Maven Coalition as a result of its acquisition of LiftIgniter (formally completed and announced in March 2020).
 You can read more about my Maven experience here.

-Starting August 18, 2014, I’ve been working full-time for LiftIgniter, a Series A-funded company (and Y Combinator alumnus) that uses machine learning technology to help websites and apps with personalizing their on-site recommendations.
+Starting August 18, 2014, I’ve been working full-time for LiftIgniter, a Series A-funded company (and Y Combinator alumnus) that used machine learning technology to help websites and apps with personalizing their on-site recommendations.
 My role involves a mix of data science, designing and improving machine learning algorithms, writing code, customer support, and coordinating the work of other employees.

 Some Quora answers related to what work at the job is like (I’ll update this list as I write more answers):

 - My answer to “What is it like to work on machine learning problems in a business setting?”, written November 1, 2014.

 Some wikiHow articles I have created as a result of experience I have acquired while working are listed below.
 All of these were created in my personal capacity, and do not cite or reference anything specific or unique to my job.
 However, I would not have been interested enough in, or knowledgeable enough about, the topics to write about them if it hadn’t been for my job.

 - How to Optimize Your Amazon EC2 Costs

 - How to Optimize Your Amazon S3 Costs